tylerstraub/Blaize_V3_PWFB/readme.md

 # Notes
 a simplified fork for the purpose of performing with our live band
-+ TODO: hacky implementation of OSC
++ hacky implementation of OSC ...working :)